-The SH3000 can operate stand-alone, without connections to the In and Out terminals of the host's oscillator.
-For example, a bank of SH3000 chips can generate several different frequencies for simultaneous use in the system, all controlled by a single micro (and possibly sharing one 32.768 kHz crystal by chaining the CLK32 pin to XIN pin on the next device).
+The SH3003 can operate stand-alone, without connections to the In and Out terminals of the host's oscillator.
+For example, a bank of SH3003 chips can generate several different frequencies for simultaneous use in the system, all controlled by a single micro (and possibly sharing one 32.768 kHz crystal by chaining the CLK32 pin to XIN pin on the next device).
 In this case the CLKIN pin should be connected to Vss.
-The clock output on the CLKOUT pin is continuous; the correct operating mode is automatically recognized by the SH3000.
+The clock output on the CLKOUT pin is continuous; the correct operating mode is automatically recognized by the SH3003.

-Likewise, a microcontroller may not have a STOP command at all.
-Still, with the help of the SH3000 this controller can do a "simulated" STOP by issuing an instruction to the SH3000 to stop the clock.
+A microcontroller may not have a STOP command.
+With the SH3003, this controller can do a "simulated" STOP by issuing an instruction to the SH3003 to stop the clock.
 This command is accepted only if the Periodic Interrupt / Wakeup Timer has started (otherwise, once the system is put to sleep, it would never wake up again).
 This mode of operations is only possible if the host processor is capable of correct operations with clock frequency down to zero, and keeps all of the internal RAM alive while the clock is stopped.

-Real Time Support
+Real-Time Support

-The SH3000 has two support modules that are specifically designed for various real time support functions.
-They are the Real Time Clock and the Periodic Interrupt / Wakeup Timer.
-Both of these units as well as other functions of the SH3000 depend on the internal 32 kHz clock for accuracy.
+The SH3003 has two support modules that are specifically designed for various real time support functions.
+They are the Real-Time Clock and the Periodic Interrupt / Wakeup Timer.
+Both of these units as well as other functions of the SH3003 depend on the internal 32.768 kHz clock for accuracy.

-The SH3000 allows a trade-off between the cost of a system and its accuracy.
+The SH3003 allows a trade-off between the cost of a system and its accuracy.

-For some devices, a single SH3000 without any support components provides sufficient accuracy.
-These units can operate with processor clock accuracy of $\pm 0.5\%$ and the accuracy of the real time system of $\pm 3\%$ .
+For some devices, a single SH3003 without any support components provides sufficient accuracy.
+These units can operate with processor clock accuracy of \pm 0.5% and the accuracy of the real-time system of \pm 3%.

-At the other end of the spectrum, with one external component (a 32.768 kHz watch crystal), the SH3000 can provide a processor clock accuracy of $\pm 256$ ppm ( $\pm 0.0256$ %) and the accuracy of the real time system of $\pm 4$ ppm ( $\pm 0.0004$ %).
+At the other end of the spectrum, with one external component (a 32.768 kHz crystal), the SH3003 can provide a processor clock accuracy of \pm 256 ppm (\pm 0.0256%) and the accuracy of the real-time system of \pm 4 ppm (\pm 0.0004%).